terraform-google-modules/terraform-example-foundation/3-networks/README.md

 ### Using Dedicated Interconnect

-If you have the prerequisites listed in the [Dedicated Interconnect README](./modules/dedicated_interconnect/README.md), follow these steps to enable Dedicated Interconnect to access on-premises resources.
+If you provisioned the prerequisites listed in the [Dedicated Interconnect README](./modules/dedicated_interconnect/README.md), follow these steps to enable Dedicated Interconnect to access on-premises resources.

 1. Rename `interconnect.tf.example` to `interconnect.tf` in each environment folder in `3-networks/envs/<ENV>`.
 1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks, vlan_tag8021q and peer info.